Radio Cult API reference

 }

-Get an individual artist by slug
+Retrieve an artist by slug

-Use an artist's slug to fetch their details.
-Use your station's ID and the slug of the artist you are interested in to build the URL.
+Use your station ID and the slug of the artist you are interested in to build the URL.

 Endpoint